What is China famous for?

 Ranging from tiny and adorable to the very grand, teashop lounging is a must for visitors to China.

-This ancient Chinese boardgame is still passionately loved by players round the world today.
+This ancient Chinese board game is still passionately loved by players around the world today.

 The game is mentioned in the analects of Confucius as a proper pastime for scholarly Chinese gentlemen.
 The object of the game is to place stones next to your opponent’s in order to capture them.